odo-network/state-modules/README.md

       value: "one"
     }
   },
+  // selectors are used to capture common data structures and values
+  // of our state to be used
   selectors: {
     value: state => state.data.value
   },
-  // actions to dispatch when called
+  // actions to dispatch when called.
   actions: {
     // state.actions.sweet(1, 2) --> state.dispatch({ type: 'SWEET', paramOne: 1, paramTwo: 2 })
     sweet: ["paramOne", "paramTwo"]